The exciting job of capturing a restaurant includes many elements of architecture, design, consumer experience, and leisure.

 Working with studio lighting crafting the direction of light is a key feature for impressive and impeccable photos.

 Tip: It’s crucial to stage the restaurant to the smallest detail possible, as retouching 100 glasses, silverware or any other missing or wrong element is almost impossible or not cost-efficient.

-Make sure your project is time proof removing any elements pointing on current times, like “sales” or “promotion” signs.
+Make sure your project is time-proof removing any elements pointing to current times, like “sales” or “promotion” signs.

 Every successful restaurant knows how to leverage those images to generate revenue!
 Revenue is the key work when a business uses a professional architectural and interior design photographer for their spaces.

 It’s much more than Social media likes!
 Competitions, awards, publication, website, billboards, and advertising.
 All of these elements will fully utilize the benefits of high-end visuals.

 One thing that always surprises me, is when I hear how proud the involved people are about how much money and time it took to achieve those amazing results, but no one knows about how much time and effort was put into a project unless the images reflect them.

 The pictures in this article are of Jade Restaurant in J.W Marriott